 How to Use Blind and Buried Vias in Altium Designer

-Even though this design technology has been around for a long time, a lot of PCB designers still have not worked with blind and buried vias yet.
+Even though this design technology has been around for a long time, a lot of PCB designers still have not worked with blind vias and buried vias yet.
 Once you start using them though be careful, you may never want to go back.
-Be warned though, blind and buried vias do cost more to manufacture and you must plan ahead if your design is going to use them.
-If you aren’t familiar with using blind and buried vias here is a brief description of their use in Altium Designer.
+Be warned though, blind vias and buried vias do cost more to manufacture and you must plan ahead if your design is going to use them.
+If you aren’t familiar with using buried and blind vias here is a brief description of their use in Altium Designer.

 Working with Vias in Altium Designer®

-Working through fabrication, assembly, and manufacturing, you’ll want to make sure your layout is accurate and secure.
+Working through fabrication, assembly, and manufacturing, you’ll want to make sure your PCB layout is accurate and secure.
 Material and plating chosen, solder planned, components and prototype estimations acquired, and any other board requirements you may have.
-Blind and buried vias in Altium Designer are regular vias that are set up to span specific layers instead of the full layer stack.
+Buried and blind vias in Altium Designer are regular vias that are set up to span specific layers instead of the full layer PCB stack.
 Therefore to understand how to set up and use blind and buried vias, you must first know how to work with a regular via.